soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-security-and-compliance.md

 ### Coming soon!

 The new Microsoft 365 security center and the new Microsoft 365 compliance center are rolling out beginning late January and through March 2019.
-You should have your new Microsoft 365 security center and your new Microsoft 365 compliance center within this timeframe.
+You should have access to the new Microsoft 365 security center and Microsoft 365 compliance center within this timeframe.

 ### Easy access!